How to avoid and rectify common VAT mistakes

 From reclaiming VAT on business purchases to improving your professional image, being VAT registered offers many benefits to small businesses.
 However, reaping the rewards whilst staying VAT compliant relies on you completing accurate VAT returns— a task that isn’t always straightforward.

-According to a survey commissioned by Intuit QuickBooks, small business owners spend an average of 86 minutes checking their figures before submitting their VAT return to HMRC.
+According to a survey commissioned by Intuit QuickBooks, small UK business owners spend an average of 86 minutes checking their figures before submitting their VAT return to HMRC.
 Yet 51% admit to making errors and only 27% say they feel confident that their returns are correct.

 In this post, we’re going to take you through the most common VAT return errors to help you complete your returns accurately and show you what to do if you end up making a mistake.